 If your brand creates a lot of content and/or has a lot of content creators, maintaining consistency is crucial.
 Ensure everyone on your team is familiar with your messaging framework (and knows where to find it).
 You can also check out a few more of our resources to tell your brand story effectively.

 - Get inspired by how these brands turn their brand story into unique content.

 - Learn how to put your brand’s values front and center in messaging.

 - Try these tips to tell your brand story at every touchpoint.

-Of course, if you’re struggling with crafting your brand messaging—or any part of your brand identity—hit us up.
+Of course, if you’re struggling with crafting your messaging—or any part of your brand identity—hit us up.
 We’d love to help bring your story to life.